IWLTechnology/ytplayer/README.md

 # YouTube Player
 Play your YouTube playlist automatically with no interruptions.
-Simlpy input your YT video IDs and click go.
+Simlpy input your YouTube video IDs and click go.

 ## Requirements
 Your browser must be focused on the tab for autoplay to work, even if the browser is not active (e.g. it is minimised).